adigorla/PACA/README.md

 # load data
 X <- read.table("case_data1.txt")
 Y <- read.table("control_data1.txt")
-# IF: input data NxM, transpose both matrices to MxN
-#
-#       Y <- t(Y)
 ```
 >[!IMPORTANT]
->all PACA functions require the input matrics to be in from features-by-samples (MxN).
+>All PACA functions require the input matrics to be in from features-by-samples (MxN).
 So if input data is NxM, transpose both matrices to MxN
 > ```r
 > X <- t(X)
 > Y <- t(Y)